DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/Custom_Connector_Code_Working_Version/README.md

 May 17, 2025 10:01:09 AM INFO Fivetran-Connector-SDK: Debugging connector at: /path/to/connector
 May 17, 2025 10:01:09 AM INFO Fivetran-Connector-SDK: Running connector tester...
 May 17, 2025 10:01:12 AM INFO Fivetran-Connector-SDK: Initiating the 'schema' method call...
-May 17, 2025 10:01:12 AM: INFO Fivetran-Tester-Process: [SchemaChange]: tester.fts_records
+May 17, 2025 10:01:12 AM: INFO Fivetran-Tester-Process: [SchemaChange]: tester.agr_records
 May 17, 2025 10:01:12 AM INFO Fivetran-Connector-SDK: Initiating the 'update' method call...

 May 17, 2025 10:01:12 AM INFO: Fetching data with params: {'page_size': 100}